£17.49 – £34.99

 Classification: C. sativa subsp. indica var. himalayensis x C. sativa subsp. indica var. indica

 Traditional Himalayan landraces are typically multipurpose plants cultivated for their fibre, nutritious seeds, and hand-rubbed charas.
-This Nepali landrace from Rolpa is a domesticated plant with large leaves and medium-width leaflets.
+This Nepali from Rolpa is a domesticated plant with long leaflets.
 Its primary purpose is commercial charas production.
 Expect soft, sticky charas with intense aromas and an uplifting high.
 Some CBD will be exhibited by a majority of plants.

 Nepalese landraces haven’t yet been affected by introduced modern hybrids, but it’s only a matter of time.
 This is an authentic Nepalese landrace and a must-have for collectors.